Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Methodology

 \subsection{Case Study}

 The evaluation of our proposed question bank was carried out via two phases of case study (Case study I and II- Phase 3 and 5 in Figure \ref{fig:methodology}).

 The initial case study (Phase 3) with eight AI projects was conducted in 2023.
-We analyzed these projects to understand their contexts and selected 3 to 5 questions from our question bank for each AI ethics principle to prepare for interviews.
+We analyzed these projects to understand their contexts and selected 3 to 5 questions from our question bank for each AI ethics principle to prepare interviews.
 In parallel, we prepared a dedicated risk register template, including risk ID, category, title, description, causes, and selected interview questions derived from the question bank.
 For each project, we scheduled a 1.5-hour interview.
 We synthesized and analyzed the interview notes to identify and assess the AI ethics risks the project teams might encounter.
 We also asked the interviewees for feedback on the question bank for further refinement.
 We conducted two rounds of interviews in 2023 and consolidated the feedback to improve our question bank.
 The second case study (Phase 5) was conducted with the ESG-AI investor framework development project, following the question bank improvement (Phase 3), based on the initial case study results and changes in the external AI regulation landscape.
 This case study engaged 28 companies using and developing AI.
 Considering the companies' characteristics and contexts, we selected and customized 5-10 questions for the interviews.
 In the ESG-AI framework development, 42 questions from the RAI Question Bank were selected to contribute to a deep dive assessment of companies.
 During the project, we received user feedback, improved the RAI Question Bank accordingly, and discussed the next steps.